clairewright-217/stock-analysis/README.md

 - the total daily volume of each stock over the course of one year (as selected by the user)
 - the return of each stock as a percentage, calculated as the ticker's ending price divided by its starting price over the course of the selected year

-To do this, I created a simple for loop to first set each element in the `tickerVolumes`  array to zero.
+To start, I created a simple `For` loop to first set each element in the `tickerVolumes`  array to zero.

 ```
 For i = 0 To 11
     tickerVolumes(i) = 0
  Next i
  ```
-Then I created a more complex for loop that looped through all of the rows of the selected worksheet ("2017" or "2018").
+Then I created a more complex `For` loop that looped through all of the rows of the selected worksheet ("2017" or "2018").
 First, based on the `tickerIndex` value, it added up the total ticker volumes for the selected ticker.
 Then, it set the ticker starting price and ticker ending price based on a conditional statement.
 Finally, it bumped up the `tickerIndex` value based on the same conditional statement.

 ```
 For j = 2 To RowCount